alexandercoulter/fastfrechet/paper.md

 the accompanying `intro-fastfrechet` vignette for a detailed exposition.)
 `fastfrechet` implements the second-order geodesic descent algorithm developed by @coulter_fast_2024, with two modifications.
-First, the implementation uses the custom dual active-set method discussed in the previous subsection.
+First, the implementation uses the custom dual active-set method mentioned in the previous subsection.
 The active set defining the weighted Fréchet regression solution
 $\widehat{\pmb{Q}}(\pmb{\lambda}^t)$ for iterate $\pmb{\lambda}^t$ serves as a warm start for iterate $\pmb{\lambda}^{t + 1}$, reducing computation time.